fdrgsp/cali/_dev/____________todo.md

 - export tab to export tables and labels

 - add a button to reset settings in each tab to default values

+- is good to have a button with a lock simbol in the _SingleWellGraphWidget that will apply the same roi to all the widgets.